neil7057/pjl_host_system/README.md

 -   ### Database Design
 -   #### Table Structure
-    *   A User profile table
+    *   A User Profile table
     *   A Product table
     *   A Product Category table
     *   An Order table
-    *   An Order line Item table with an entry for each product item on an order
+    *   An Order Line Item table with an entry for each product item on an order
+    *   A review table to hold consumer reviews
+    *   A messages table to hold messages from customers/visitors

 -   #### Diagram
     <details><summary>Data Structure</summary>